fabien-renaud/notes/javascript/get-started-with-babel-eslint-prettier-dotenv-nodemon.md

 **What is Babel ⚡**

-[Babel](https://www.npmjs.com/package/babel) allow you to use latest JavaScript functionalities, and transpile your code in older version.</br>
+[Babel](https://www.npmjs.com/package/babel) allow you to use the latest JavaScript functionalities, and transpile your code in older version.</br>
 `@babel/core` stand for babel `v7+`, meanwhile `babel/core` stand for older version.